kodecocodes/swift-algorithm-club/README.markdown

 - [Array2D](Array2D/).
 A two-dimensional array with fixed dimensions.
 Useful for board games.
 - [Fixed Size Array](Fixed Size Array/).
 When you know beforehand how large your data will be, it might be more efficient to use an array with a fixed size.
 - Ordered Array.
 An array that is always sorted.
-- [Ring Buffer](Ring Buffer/).
-Also known as a circular buffer.
-An array of a certain size that conceptually wraps around back to the beginning.

 ### Queues